 Go along with the old saying, “If at first you don’t succeed, try, try again.”
 Cooking is a learning experience.
 It takes time to become good at cooking.
 With practice, you will be making tasty recipes that your friends and family will clamor for.

-Make a five-day cleaning schedule and stick to it.
-On days one and four, dust the entire house, using a swiffer duster and furniture wipes.
-Vacuum the furniture and drapes as well.
-On days two and five, throw away any leftovers in the refrigerator and wipe it out.
-Do a load of laundry or two to keep it from piling up.
-Enlist your spouse and children to help fold the laundry while you all watch a family program on TV.
+Enlist your spouse and children to help fold the laundry while you all watch a family show on TV.
 Teach the kids to put their clothes away in the proper drawers and to put their toys away before getting out new ones.
-On day three, clean all of the floors.
-Mop the hard floors and vacuum the carpets.

 Store disinfectant wipes in the bathroom and in the kitchen cabinets under the sink.
 Quick daily clean ups will help to keep these areas tidy and kill germs.

 The act of learning how to be a domestic goddess, thankfully, is something that can be learned.
 Because I don’t have the “cleaning gene” naturally I have to learn it.
 I can tell you personally that by making these small changes it has turned my home around.